mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 Additionally, link hierarchy can be included.
 For example `sequel_prequel_sequel title` for a column named `title` added through Movie's `sequel_id`'s `prequel_id`'s `sequel_id`.

 Users can alter the default names at any time and still see the source information under the column details.

+## 8. Inspector Panel Modes

+The inspector panel can be displayed in various modes depending on the objects that are currently active and selected.
+For example, clicking on a column will change the inspector's content to show the details for that column.

+Inspector displays query details and save options by default.

+### 8.1 Column Selection

+The column selection mode is activated by clicking on the `Add Column` option in the column selection step.
+When active, this inspector mode will list columns:

+- from the base table
+- from tables with links in the base table
+- from tables with links to the base table

+---
+Questions

+- How will users know where to begin when using Data Explorer?
+- Is it possible to disable aggregation by default?
+- Should we display the primary key id from the base table?
+- How do we handle a view that is out of sync, where objects may be modified outside of Mathesar?
+- Where are edit actions performed?
+What can be modified in a view or data explorer?
+- What if we only showed Mathesar views and kept non-Mathesar views hidden?
+- How are the view and query connected if you save a view associated with the query at that time?
+- When a view query changes, how can we tell?